Bockit/simple-router/README.md

 Simple Router
 =============

 Define your routes as string or regex patterns that map to functions to call.
-Not middleware for an express app,

 Installation
 ------------